OpenDroneMap/ODM/README.md

 6. Digital Elevation Models
 7. etc.

 Sadly, it does not do all of this yet.
 So far, it does step 1: Point Clouds.
-But outputs 2-4 are on their way shortly, so stay tuned.
+Outputs 2-4 are on their way.
+Check the alternate branch: https://github.com/OpenDroneMap/OpenDroneMap/tree/texturing_orthophoto_spotscale_additions for early access to / testing of these features.

 Steps to get OpenDroneMap running:
 ==================================